virtual-labs/exp-hydrogen-atom-dei/experiment/experiment-name.md

-## Quantum mechanics of the hydrogen atom
+## Quantum Mechanics of the Hydrogen Atom